Ashford United F.C.: Isthmian League South / South East Division (2017– )

-The 2022–23 season began in a somewhat off-key manner (which pervaded the season): the three top scorers from the previous campaign departed – with two leaving during pre-season preparations; and the team's first home league match was postponed owing to a delay in certification of the club's pitch.
-After winning seven of their first ten league matches (W7; D2; L1) a thirteen match slump (W3; D3; L7), with many of these against promotion rivals, saw the team drop out of the play-off places.
-Around the turn of the year two virtually ever-present defenders and four regularly playing squad players departed the club in quick succession and although replacements were recruited, including the club leading scorer from the 2018–19 season Danny Parish, this contributed to a significant churn in the playing staff – 37 players started league matches and a further nine made substitute appearances.
-The team remained on the fringes of the promotion play-offs but losses in their final four matches resulted in a ninth-placed position in the final table.
-At the conclusion of the campaign manager Tommy Warrilow, who had been in charge since 2018 left the club.
-Two weeks later Kevin Watson was appointed as manager; he had previously enjoyed a fruitful five-year spell at Cray Valley (the 2018–19 Southern Counties East Football League champions and FA Vase finalists).
+The 2022–23 season began with seven wins by the ‘Nuts and Bolts’ from their first ten league matches (W7; D2; L1) however a thirteen match slump (W3; D3; L7) saw the team drop out of the play-off places and losses in their final four matches resulted in a ninth-placed position in the final table: at the conclusion of the campaign manager Tommy Warrilow left the club.
+Two weeks later Kevin Watson, who had previously enjoyed a fruitful five-year spell at Cray Valley (the 2018–19 Southern Counties East Football League champions and FA Vase finalists), was appointed as his replacemenr.

-Off the pitch, in January 2023 the club announced that planning approval for the development of the Homelands site had been granted and in February 2023 Holly Jean Crosbie, whose company had completed the architects work on the development, was appointed as a Director of the club company.
 The annual financial statement at May 2023 indicated that the club company's deficit had increased over the year by slightly in excess of sixty-five thousand pounds.